 What Are the Consequences of a Felony Conviction?

 Getting convicted of a felony in Florida can have many negative consequences in your life.
-As a felony lawyer, like one from Farkas & Crowley, P.A., can explain, these consequences can last long after you’ve served your jail sentence or probation.
+As a felony lawyer, can explain, these consequences can last long after you’ve served your jail sentence or probation.
 Here are a few ways a felony conviction can impact your life.

 You May Have Difficulty Finding Employment